Our core opening hours are:

 If you have any specific requirements, please speak to a member of Library staff who will try to find the best solution for you.
 Alternatively you can email us with any queries or concerns.
 Our calming Tranquility Space (no booking required) is also available on the first floor to help our neurodiverse users - and others who need to take a moment.

-You can book group study rooms and study carrels using connect2, our online booking system.
+You can book a study space using Connect2, our online booking system.
 You will need to login with your University username and password and use the arrow on the right-hand side to tab twice until you get to the screen "Book AKLC Library".
 Our group study rooms are primarily intended for student use.

 All courses have dedicated Liaison Librarians who can help you find the right resources.
-Find out who your Liaison Librarian is.
+Find out who your Liaison Librarian is and how they can help you.

 We have an online request form that you can complete with details of the items you need.